Mountains & Rocks

-Flag Mountain is a popular summit with Black Hills hikers.
+Flag Mountain summit view of White Tail Peak, with Terry Peak in the distance (to the right).Flag Mountain is a popular summit with Black Hills hikers.
 Many hikers appreciate the clear route up, great views and the historic old fire tower ruins at the summit.
 The close proximity to recreation and camping at nearby Deerfield Reservoir, plus other nearby Black Hills summits and trails, are added interests.
 According to Lists of John, Flag Mountain has 207 feet of prominence, making it an unranked summit.
 On the list of all summits in the Black Hills, ranked and unranked combined, Flag Mountain is #14.
 Hikers using the normal route up the peak will see at least 350 feet altitude gain from the trailhead.

 Visitors to the summit will normally be able to see Harney Peak and Sylvan Peak to the southeast, Green Mountain, Copper Mountain, and Nipple Butte to the south, White Tail Peak and Terry Peak to the north, and Custer Peak to the northeast.
 The peak also offers a commanding view of Reynolds Prairie to the east.
 There are limited views of Deerfield Reservoir to the south.